Chenmingyu416/react-task-tracker/README.md

 First we will install the JSON server locally use

     npm i json-server

+Add `"server": "json-server --watch db.json --port 5000"` in package.json file `"scripts"` part

-Create a `db.json` server file with some data
+run the command and it will create a `db.json` file
+    npm run server

+Edit the `db.json` file

     {
       "tasks": [